pontazaricardo/Arduino_LinkIt7697_Sound_sensor_LED_bar_display/README.md

 	...
 }
 ```
 where the function *setBits(i)* has an input from 0 to 1023.
-If a greater or lower number is given, a overflow or underflow will happen and a different number will be displayed.
+Please be aware that if a greater or lower number is given, an overflow or underflow will happen and a different number will be displayed.